polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 * `buffer_out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the buffer where the input data will be written.
-If the buffer is not large enough to accommodate the input data, the function will panic.
+If the buffer is not large enough to accommodate the input data, execution will be aborted.